 Board of Directors

-Brian Epstein, Secretary
+Brian Epstein, Vice President

 Zach Smith, President

 Leslie currently serves as Director of Communications for Colorado Open Lands, one of Colorado’s largest land trusts.
 Her areas of expertise include communications and marketing strategy, copywriting, promotion, and event planning and coordination.
-She attended Pennsylvania State University, earning a B.A. in Advertising and Public Relations, and a M.A. in Media Studies, with a research focus in the theory, practice, and ethics of nontraditional marketing strategies.
-Leslie enjoys all facets of design, graphics, and typography, and indulges in many creative pursuits that let her explore those interests.

 Angie has been a hydrologist for Norwest Corporation since 2005.
 She began her involvement with watershed groups in 2002 where she provided surface water monitoring for Silver Lake Homeowners Association through the Big Thompson Watershed Forum and served on the Board of the Purgatoire Watershed Partnership.